How to stay warm while living in a van

 This one is pretty much a given, so make sure you stock up on some warm socks.
 Our favorite socks to wear are Stance Socks, you can grab a pair right here.
 We bought a few pairs of these at a snowboarding expo and wear them all the time!
 They are soft, warm, and super comfortable.
 Plus they have cool designs that we dig.

-use a blanket that is made for the cold.
+Use a blanket that made for cold weather.

 We have a Pendleton blanket, two large fuzzy blankets, and a Rumpl like this one here.
 The Pendleton is amazing because it is wool and super comfortable.
 Although we love this blanket so much, it was just not enough at night to keep us warm.
 So we purchased a Rumpl and after the first night that we used the blanket we noticed a huge difference.
 We instantly felt relieved after we slept with it the first night and realized that blanket alone was all we needed!
 It also helps that we’ve got two people in here giving us some extra warmth from body heat.